 The joint venture is included in the consolidated financial statements of the Group by applying the equity method - as from the date on which the joint control has been acquired by the venturer (the parent company) and its consolidation under this method is ceased when the joint venture is transformed into a subsidiary or when the joint control is transferred from the venturer to third parties.

-The joint ventures are: OOO Med-dent, OOO Bellerophon, BOOO SpetzApharmacias-Belarus (Note 1.2).
+The joint venture is: OOO Bellerophon (Note 1.2).

 Associate

 An associate is a company in which the investor (the parent company) exercises significant influence but is neither a subsidiary nor a joint venture with the investor.